lolofo/stage_4_gm/README.md

 python data_download.py
 ```

+- in the training set we have $550152$ sentences
+- in the test set we have $10000$ sentences

 ### Pytorch lightning training script

 To run the *lightning_training.py* for some tests we used the following command line :